cjdrake/boolexpr/doc/source/quickstart.rst

 BoolExpr supports the "unequal, "equal", "implies" and "if-then-else" symbolic operators.
-Python does not have good symbols for us to use for these, so you must use the :func:`neq <boolexpr.neq>`, :func:`eq <boolexpr.eq>`, :func:`impl <boolexpr.impl>`, and :func:`ite <boolexpr.ite>` functions.
+Python does not have good symbols to use for these, so you must use the :func:`neq <boolexpr.neq>`, :func:`eq <boolexpr.eq>`, :func:`impl <boolexpr.impl>`, and :func:`ite <boolexpr.ite>` functions.